Sexual differences in Jainism

 The global Jain community is broadly divided into 2 major lineages/sects (and related sub-lineages) whose differences trace back to the practices of ascetics.
-These include the Digambara, meaning "sky-clad", sect based on the nudity of male monks, and the Śvetāmbara, or "white-clad," sect referring to a simple white fabric worn by both male and female ascetics.
-Both of the groups share largely the same cosmology, belief structure, and ethical outlook, but differ in in some aspects of practice.
+These include the Digambara, meaning "sky-clad", sect based on the nudity of male monks, and the Śvetāmbara, or "white-clad", sect referring to a simple white fabric worn by both male and female ascetics.
+Both of the groups share largely the same cosmology, belief structure, and ethical outlook, but differ in some aspects of practice.